elleem/reading-notes/401/reading11.md

 ### Numpy Tutorial

+ssv semicolon separated values vs csv

+read the data into a list of lists

+use the numpy.array function, pass in list of lists, will create a NumPy array with the same # of rows and columns.

+zero indexed

 ## Numpy Arrays

 What are the main functionalities provided by the NumPy library, and how can it be useful in Python programming, particularly for scientific computing and data manipulation tasks?